TenjinInc/invar/README.md

     bundle exec rake invar:paths

-#### Create Config File
+#### Create Config and Secrets Files

+To create a `config.yml` file and an encrypted `secrets.yml` file:

+    bundle exec rake invar:init

+It will also output to terminal the generated master key used to decrypt the secrets file.
+Save this key in a password manager.
+If you do not want it to be displayed (eg. you're in public), you can pipe STDOUT to a file:

-    bundle exec rake invar:create:configs
+    bundle exec rake invar:init > master_key

+Then handle the `master_key` file as needed.

-If a config file already exists in any of the search path locations, it will yell at you.
+If either a pre-existing config or secrets file is found in any of the search path locations, it will yell at you with an `AmbiguousSourceError`.

 #### Edit Config File

-    bundle exec rake invar:edit:configs

-#### Create Secrets File

-To create the config file, run this in a terminal:

-    bundle exec rake invar:create:secrets

-It will print out the generated master key.
-Save it to a password manager.

-If you do not want it to be displayed (eg. you're in public), you can pipe it to a file:
+To open the file your system's default text editor (eg. nano):

-    bundle exec rake invar:create:secrets > master_key
+    bundle exec rake invar:config

-Then handle the `master_key` file as needed.

 #### Edit Secrets File

 To edit the secrets file, run this and provide the file's encryption key:

-    bundle exec rake invar:edit:secrets
+    bundle exec rake invar:secrets

-The file will be decrypted and opened in your default editor (eg. nano).
-Once you have exited the editor, it will be re-encrypted (remember to save, too!).
+The file will be decrypted and opened in your default editor like the config file.
+Once you have exited the editor, it will be re-encrypted.
+Remember to save your changes!

 ### Code